Cox-MAZE IV with Coronary Artery Bypass Graft and Mitral Valve Replacement

 Jacobsen.
-So we did an arteriotomy on the coronary that’s about 1.7 mm in diameter.
+So we did an arteriotomy on the mam - on the coronary that’s about 1.7 mm in diameter.
 Probe.
 1.5.
-Just wanna make sure I'm distal to the lesion.
-It’s just the lesion right there.
+Just wanna make sure I'm - I’m distal to the lesion.
+See that’s the lesion right there.

 So the mammary to LAD anastomosis is completed.
-And we’re now going to turn our attention to the left atrium for the mitral valve and the remaining left atrial lesions and we’ll access left atrium through a left atriotomy.
+And we’re now going to turn our attention to the left atrium for the mitral valve and the remaining left atrial lesions, and we’ll access left atrium through a left atriotomy.
 Okay cut this.
+Thank you.

-These two needles goes back to you.
+Two needles back to you.
 Looks good.
-Okay, alright, so now let’s set up for the mitral.
-K, take the DeBakey, DeBakey, and then I cut this.
-Rotate table away from me a little bit.
-This is too long.
+Okay, alright, so let’s now set up for the mitral.
+Okay, take the DeBakey, DeBakey, and then I cut this. going to cut this.
+Rotate the table away from me a little bit.
+These are too long.
 Want a regular short.

 [Resident]: So right at the pulmonary vein.
 Pump sucker up all the way.

 Yellow up.
 Lung scissor.
 Okay suck inside.

 [Resident]: So you go up to the pulmonary vein.